DanielBiondi/EV-Optimized-Twitch-Betting-Bot/readme.md

 * **Concurrency:** Easily participate in multiple channels and take part in multiple predictions simultaneously.
 *   **Eliminates Human Error:**  Removes the risk of misclicks, delays, or emotional decision-making that can affect manual betting.

-## How Twitch-Predictions-Bot Works: The Strategy
+## How EV-Optimized-Twitch-Predictions-Bot Works: The Strategy

-Twitch-Predictions-Bot employs a sophisticated strategy to identify and capitalize on profitable betting opportunities:
+EV-Optimized-Twitch-Predictions-Bot employs a sophisticated strategy to identify and capitalize on profitable betting opportunities:

 1.  **Real-Money Odds Scraping:** The bot scrapes odds data from a real-money betting website.  *Currently, only GG258.bet links are supported*.
 You can specify the exact GG258.bet link for the game you want to track in the `config.yaml` file.
 This website offers odds that reflect the broader betting market's assessment of the probability of each outcome.